 Also consider that each of us typically spends almost $2,000 on clothes per year.
 Commit to wearing what you own or perhaps shopping second-hand (there are plenty of cool things to be found at thrift and vintage stores) to whittle that expense way down.

 If you’re planning for a gap year, you may want to slow your roll when it comes to making big purchases.
 Upgrading to the latest mobile phone or buying a premium mattress as you enter adult life may seem enticing right now.
 However, if you delay gratification, you may be closer to making your gap year dreams a reality.
 Better money management can sometimes mean knowing how to say “no” to things you think you have to have.

 A gap year can be a great way to intern, explore, volunteer, destress, and more.
 But it typically isn’t free.
 If you want to enjoy this kind of experience, you likely need to save more and spend less.
 Yes, this can help your gap year become a reality, but it has another bonus: It teaches you money management skills that can last a lifetime.

 On the topic of money management, the right bank can make wrangling your finances so much easier and more efficient.
-For example, when you open an online bank account with SoFi, it’s super convenient and your money will grow faster.
-Set up direct deposit with our Checking and Savings, and you’ll earn an amazing 1.80% APY.
-Plus you won’t pay any account fees.
+For example, when you open an online bank account with SoFi, it’s super convenient and your money can grow faster.
+Set up direct deposit with our Checking and Savings, and you’ll earn a competitive APY.
+Plus, you won’t pay any account fees.
 That can help boost your savings for your gap year and beyond.

 How much money is needed for a gap year?